rapi/screen/README.md

 Downloads random photos uploaded via Prntscr.

 Usage:
-python code.py (amount of threads)
+python3 code-python3.py 15 (amount of threads)

 Example Usage:
-python code.py 15
+python3 code-python3.py 15

 REMEMBER THIS IS FOR EDUCATIONAL PURPOSES ONLY!
 YOU ARE FULLY RESPONSIBLE FOR USING THIS SCRIPT!